 Before getting into the details of targeting, we’ll have a quick overview of what Taboola offers for a publisher.

 – Content Recommendations

-It is not necessary that the sponsored links are always ads.
+The sponsored links don’t need to be always ads.
 They are generally a mix of first and third-party content.
 The first party content is simply other articles from your website.
 These other articles can be recommended based on various factors like user’s interests, content on the current page, etc. When the recommended article is relevant to the user then the user is more likely to click on it, which increases the number of sessions on your website.
 This increased number of sessions leads to higher ad revenue.
 The third-party content will be from the advertisers who want to sell their product or bring traffic to their websites.

 – Continual Feed